 We take a look at eight interesting facts about the Taj Mahal...

 (Oh, and if you want to get a taste of what it looks like, there are plenty of virtual tours offering a glimpse of the landmark).

 1. The Taj Mahal was built in the 17th century by emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal.

 2. Mumtaz Mahal was originally buried in Burhanpur, where she died, but this was not intended as her final resting spot.
 In 1663 her body was disinterred and brought to Agra, where she was buried in a small building on the banks of the river Yamuna.
-(The Taj Mahal sits on the same banks of the river).3.
-It took over 22 years for the Taj Mahal to be completed, from the white marble dome building to the landscaped gardens and water features.
+(The Taj Mahal sits on the same banks of the river).

 4. Taj Mahal means 'Crown Palace' in Urdu.